Derivation of Invariant Varieties of Periodic Points from Singularity Confinement in the case of Toda Map: Algorithm for general cases

-According to the IVPP theorem, the set of all period $n$ points are on a variety specified by the invariants.
-The purpose of this section is to find a method which enables one to derive, iteratively, all IVPP's by the maps recovered from the SC.
+The key point of the method used in the derivation of IVPPs of the 3dLV map was to parameterize the zero set of the denominators of the map in terms of the invariants.
+We now ask if there exists a way to derive IVPPs by the SC when $d/2\le p\le d-2$.
+To answer this question we notice that, in addition to $p^{(0)}\in\Sigma^+$, we need $d-p-1$ other conditions to write down $p^{(0)}$ by the invariants.
+We would like to propose, in this section, a set of such additional conditions and provide an algorithm which enables us to generate all IVPPs from the SC in general cases.

-The key point of the method used in the derivation of IVPP's of the 3dLV map was to parameterize the zero set of one of the denominators of the map in terms of the invariants \cite{SS[3]}.
-We generalize this idea and propose the following new algorithm.
+To this end let $F$ be the rational map of (\ref{F}) with $p$ invariants.
+We assume that $p\ge d/2$ and $m_{sc}$ is finite.
+Without loss of generality we assume $p^{(0)}\in \Sigma_1$, or equivalently $D_1(p^{(0)})=0$.
+Now we propose the following algorithm:

 {\bf Algorithm}